finbourne/lusid-sdk-csharp-preview/sdk/docs/OrderManagementApi.md

 <a name="booktransactions"></a>
 # **BookTransactions**
-> BookTransactionsResponse BookTransactions (List<ResourceId> resourceId, bool? applyFeesAndCommission = null)
+> BookTransactionsResponse BookTransactions (BookTransactionsRequest bookTransactionsRequest, bool? applyFeesAndCommission = null)

 [EXPERIMENTAL] BookTransactions: Books transactions using specific allocations as a source.